Datalink in Europe: What Are The Rules?

 • Poland [EPWW Warsaw] above FL285 (source: AIP GEN 3.4)

-• Spain & Canaries – coming in early 2025!
+• Spain & Canaries – coming at some point in early 2025!

-Some Logon and FPL Filing stuff to watch our for! ⬇️
+Recent News: Some Logon and FPL Filing stuff to watch our for! ⬇️

 From July 2024: Eurocontrol started checking correct flight plan filing regarding CPDLC.
-Flight plans indicating J1 capability, but missing CODE/XXX in Field 18 will be rejected!
+Flight plans indicating J1 capability, but missing CODE/XXX in Field 18 will be rejected.

 From Feb 2024: After some issues with the new LYBA logon code for Serbia and Montenegro which you can read about here) Eurocontrol started asking operators to make sure their aircraft avionics ATN addressing database is up to date, to include all the right codes as per the latest version of ICAO EUR Doc 028.